isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-04-20-snapdragon.md

 (p.
 20).
 Upon this second meeting, Jacks initiates the first of many learning experiences for Snap.
 Jacks agrees to house and support the baby possums if Snap also helps take care of them.
 Jacks shows Snap how to properly feed the baby possums in order to keep them alive.
-The second skill Jacks teaches Snap is articulation, or how to put animal skeletons back together.
-Snap watches as Jacks models how to arrange the bones.
+Next, Jacks teaches Snap the skill of articulation, or how to put animal skeletons back together.
+Snap watches as
+Jacks models how to arrange the bones.
 Snap inquires about her movements, and Jacks replies that she is: “Puttin’ the spine of this rabbit together.
 The order of the vertebrae gotta be right” (p.
 60).
-Jacks uses proper anatomic vocabulary to explain what she does during the process.
+Jacks uses specific anatomic vocabulary to explain what she does during the process.
 Jacks shows Snap that while some bones look similar, they have important distinctions and their placement matters.
 Later, Snap discovers that Jacks can use magic and Snap asks Jacks to